Life Is Beautiful (2023 film): Synopsis

 The documentary chronicles approximately seven years of Palestinian filmmaker Mohamed Jabaly's life through a diary-like structure.
 It captures his involuntary separation from his family in Gaza, the support he receives from his surrogate family in Gaza's twin city, Tromsø, Norway, his struggles applying for a visa in Norway as a stateless person, the creation of his debut feature documentary, Ambulance, which explores his experiences volunteering in an ambulance unit during the 2014 Gaza War.

 Production

 Release

 On 13 November 2023, Life Is Beautiful premiered at International Documentary Film Festival Amsterdam, where it was screened in the international competition.
 Jabaly clarified his decision to retain his film at the festival despite the Palestine Film Institute's announcement of withdrawal from all organized activities at the IDFA market.
 "It's ultimately the filmmaker's decision.
 We created this film to be seen.
 Removing it from a festival with audiences would mean losing more voices," he explained.
 "Speaking out will allow me to share this pain, and showing my film will help me convey my people's pain."'

 The documentary was the opening film at Tromsø International Film Festival in December 2023.

-The film is sold by First Hand Films.
+The film was sold by First Hand Films.
+It was released in the United States by Watermelon Pictures on November 15, 2024.